-At school, I was friendly with a little girl named Connie.
-Connie was one of those bubbly, friendly children, and even though she was a couple of years younger than I was, we enjoyed each other’s company.
-In the large complex, along with the school, there was a church, a convent, and the priests’ priory3 to which new priests were assigned when they had arrived from another country.
+At school, I was a friend with a little girl named Connie.
+Connie was one of those bubbly, friendly children, and even though she was a couple of years younger than I, we enjoyed each other’s company.
+In the large complex, along with the school, there was a church, a convent, and the priests’ priory to which new priests were assigned when they had arrived from another country.

 As an eleven year old, my mind began reeling at the story Connie began to relate to me one day after school.
 A new priest had lured her to the priory on the previous day and sexually assaulted her in a most debauched way.
 I was so horrified!
 Unknown to us, a senior nun was listening to us talking from inside the building.
 The following day the nun summoned me to her office, and she told (or rather warned) me not to repeat what Connie had told me.
 She said that the priest was sick and we needed to pray for him!
 I did not even tell my parents, as I was silenced and afraid.
 Who would believe me anyway?
 I still think of Connie from time to time, and wonder if she ever did get to tell her story.
 That same priest moved to a parish in another suburb.
 When I saw him many years later, I remembered him.

 In the neighbourhood where I lived was a girl named Ruth.
 She lived with her mother and older half sister.
 Ruth played classical and modern piano, and we all enjoyed the entertainment of her skillful playing.
-Ruth, and her sister, would often join us when the priest, G.P., came to visit.
+Ruth, and her sister, would often join us when the priest, “G.P.,” came to visit.
 There was an “incident” with the priest and this young woman when he took her for a ride in his car one night.
-I was never told what happened, I was too young, but I was aware of the whisperings around me, and the silence, when I asked questions.
-Of course, it was, as always, the “flirtations” of a young woman to blame!
+I never heard what happened, I was too young, but I was aware of the whisperings around me, and the silence, when I asked questions.
+Of course, it was, as always, the “flirtations” of a young woman blamed!

-During my years in the Pentecostal/Charismatic movement (they are the same years), there were many times when alarm bells would ring in my head, but by not having the appropriate biblical or doctrinal knowledge, it was difficult to “put one’s finger on the error” pushed by religious deceivers.
-However, there was no way that I was going back to, or even having fellowship with, Rome.
+During my years in the Pentecostal/Charismatic movement there were many times when alarm bells would ring in my head, but by not having the appropriate biblical or doctrinal knowledge, it was difficult to “put one’s finger on the error” pushed by religious deceivers.
+However, there was no way that I was going back to, or even having fellowship with—Papal Rome.

-“My people are destroyed for lack of knowledge...”6
+“My people are destroyed for lack of knowledge”

 The Word of God was my mainstay, and though not being a scholar or theologically trained, I would read texts in the Bible that were at variance with what I had been taught, leaving me with more questions than answers.
 I knew that things in the Pentecostal/Charismatic arena were deteriorating at breakneck speed; I was becoming a “spiritual leper” by not being in step with the rest, and I was always asking the “wrong” questions.
 My protests fell on deaf ears.
 When I raised my concerns and protests, one man said to me, “Stop putting out fires!”
 He did not seem to see that his house was ablaze!
 Condemnation set in, and I began to feel that I was wrong.
 I soon became despondent.

 “But thou, O Lord, art a shield for me; my glory and the lifter up of mine head.
-I cried unto the Lord with my voice, and He heard me out of His holy hill.” ...I will not be afraid of ten thousands of people, that have set themselves against me round about. ...Salvation belongeth unto the Lord: thy blessing is upon Thy people.”7 Yes, SALVATION BELONGETH UNTO THE LORD!
+I cried unto the Lord with my voice, and He heard me out of His holy hill.” …I will not be afraid of ten thousands of people, that have set themselves against me round about. …Salvation belongeth unto the Lord: thy blessing is upon Thy people.”
+Yes, salvation belongeth unto the Lord!